-Speaker giant Sonos has just taken the covers off Sonos Radio - an all new, free (ad-supported) streaming service that's designed to not only make it easier for Sonos users to find their favorite radio stations, but also to offer up original shows and stations directly.
+Speaker giant Sonos took the covers off of Sonos Radio earlier this year; an all new, free (ad-supported) streaming service that's designed to not only make it easier for Sonos users to find their favorite radio stations, but also to offer up original shows and stations directly.

 Sonos Radio isn't meant to replace the likes of TuneIn, which many Sonos users currently use to find radio stations, but instead streamline the radio curation process and open up new listening opportunities.